Portage County Court Records

 Probate Forms

 Wisconsin uses standardized probate forms across all counties.
-The complete set of probate forms is available on the Wisconsin Court System’s probate forms page.
+You can find the complete set on the Wisconsin Court System's probate forms page.
 Commonly used forms include the Application for Administration, Inventory, and various claim and notice forms.

 Fees for Probate Filings

 Filing fees for probate matters in Portage County follow the statewide schedule under Wisconsin Statutes § 814.66.
 The petition for administration filing fee is separate from the fee for obtaining copies of records once a case is open.
-Specific fee amounts should be confirmed directly with the clerk’s office, as legislative changes may adjust these periodically.
+Confirm specific amounts directly with the clerk's office, as legislative changes may adjust these periodically.

 Estate Planning and Related Records

-While the probate court deals with estates after death, individuals looking for records related to real property transfers that may have occurred as part of estate settlement can consult the Portage County Register of Deeds for recorded deeds, transfer returns, and related instruments.
-The Register of Deeds office is located in the same courthouse complex at 1516 Church Street in Stevens Point.
+While the probate court deals with estates after death, anyone looking for records related to real property transfers that occurred as part of an estate settlement can check the Portage County Register of Deeds for recorded deeds, transfer returns, and related instruments.
+The Register of Deeds office is in the same courthouse complex at 1516 Church Street in Stevens Point.